South Africa: Western Cape Extension: Apr 21—27, 2017

 Please contact us if you would like more information on upcoming departures for this tour.

 The Southwestern Cape lies in the heart of the Cape Floral Kingdom—the richest assemblage of flowering plants on the planet.
 It is also home to a number of endemic and near-endemic bird and animal species including Africa’s only penguin species.
 The area is scenically spectacular and diverse, and we will sample a variety of what this region has to offer.
+If necessary, our activities on the different days will be rearranged to take account of local weather conditions.

 Our tour starts with a visit to the world-renowned Kirstenbosch Botanical Gardens where we will be introduced to the typical fynbos vegetation of the Cape Floral Kingdom, as well as some of the charismatic birds such as Orange-breasted Sunbird and Cape Sugarbirds that are restricted to this vegetation type.
 We then head to Strandfontein and the False Bay Wetland Park where we can expect a variety of ducks, rallids, shorebirds, gulls, and terns, as well as a number of warblers, seedeaters, and flamingoes.
 Raptors such as African Marsh-Harrier and African-Fish Eagle are also possible.